Multi-agent learning system

 The evaluator does not grade you and does not gate progression.
 It returns feedback and re-explains the part you missed.
 From there you decide whether to dig deeper on the topic or move on with the rest of the session.

-It reads the interaction trace from prior sessions — wrong answers, retries, time-on-step, skipped steps — updates a learner profile, and emits a new session plan that re-prioritises weak topics with different modalities.
+The adaptive agent reads your interaction trace from prior sessions, including wrong answers, retries, time-on-step, and skipped steps.
+It sees where you struggle and generates a new session plan that targets those gaps with different modalities.

 What sources work as input?+